Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 I wrote a letter to him in which I said I hoped the idea would be as new to him as it was to me, and that it would supply the missing factor to explain the origin of the species.
 I asked him if he thought it sufficiently important to show it to Sir Charles Lyell, who had thought so highly of my former paper.

-From Alfred Russel Wallace : My Life, pp. 360-363.
+from Alfred Russel Wallace : My Life, pp. 360-363.

 And so it was that Wallace sent a twenty page long memoir about this